tc39/proposal-temporal/docs/datetime.md

 - `millisecond` (optional number): A number of milliseconds, ranging between 0 and 999 inclusive.
 - `microsecond` (optional number): A number of microseconds, ranging between 0 and 999 inclusive.
 - `nanosecond` (optional number): A number of nanoseconds, ranging between 0 and 999 inclusive.
+- `calendar` (optional `Temporal.Calendar`): A calendar to project the date into.

 **Returns:** a new `Temporal.DateTime` object.

-Use this constructor if you have the correct parameters for the date already as individual number values.
+Use this constructor if you have the correct parameters for the date already as individual number values in the ISO 8601 calendar.
-Otherwise, `Temporal.DateTime.from()`, which accepts more kinds of input and allows disambiguation behaviour, is probably more convenient.
+Otherwise, `Temporal.DateTime.from()`, which accepts more kinds of input, allows inputting dates in different calendar reckonings, and allows disambiguation behaviour, is probably more convenient.

 All values are given as reckoned in the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
-Together, `isoYear`, `isoMonth`, and `isoDay` must represent a valid date in that calendar, and the time parameters must represent a valid time of day.
+Together, `isoYear`, `isoMonth`, and `isoDay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter, and the time parameters must represent a valid time of day.

 > **NOTE**: Although Temporal does not deal with leap seconds, dates coming from other software may have a `second` value of 60.
 > This value will cause the constructor will throw, so if you have to interoperate with times that may contain leap seconds, use `Temporal.DateTime.from()` instead.